nitad54448/win10-installer-yappari-v5-2023/README.md

 # win10-installer-yappari-v5-2023
 Yappari 5.0.1, Windows 10 installer, compiled with Labview 2023

-version 12/06/2023
-added a fourth coefficient to the Z-Hit calculation.

-version 10 june 2023,
+version 12th of june 2023
-added Z-Hit calculation.

 __YAPPARI__ stands for Yet Another Program for Analysis and Research in Impedance.
 This program can be referenced in publications as http://dx.doi.org/10.13140/RG.2.2.15160.83200